Buxa Detention Camp: Fortress of Forgotten Resistance and Freedom

 Of the enduring strength of the Indian spirit.

-Colonial Jails and Detention Blogs Link Below:👇
+Colonial Jails and Detention Camps Blogs Link Below:👇

 Colonial Jails and Detention Camps of British India: Untold Stories of Resistance